 When visitors search for content, they use a search engine.
 Therefore, this search engine must be available from the Internet.
 On the other hand, the search engine that Sitecore uses for the operational databases does not have to be available from the Internet.

-You must use Solr if you have a scaled environment (an environment with more than one server).
-This means you have
+You must use Solr if you have a scaled environment.

 Solr supports calls over HTTP(S) which means that the indexes are available to all servers in the environment that require it (content management and processing servers).